mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 - Contemplation of the body as impure.
 - Contemplation of feeling as suffering.
 - Contemplation of the mind as impermanent.
 - Contemplation of existence as insubstantial.
+(Or “all things are devoid of self.”)

 These are the Four Stages of Mindfulness, which are very general and traditional in Buddhist practice.

-(Transcriber’s Note: They are often called the Four Foundations of Mindfulness.
-Another translation is *the four areas of present-moment awareness*.)
+(Transcriber’s Note: *The Four Stages of Mindfulness* are often called the *Four Foundations of Mindfulness* or *Four Abodes of Mindfulness*.
+Another translation is *the four areas of present-moment awareness* (see Glenn Wallis, *Basic Teachings of the Buddha*).
+The description of the Four Stages above is from the first paragraph of the *Shobogenzo* chapter referenced in this series of talks.)

 First of all I would like to explain the contemplation or observation of the body as impure.
 Generally speaking, it is considered as [contemplating that] the body is impure in the common sense, because human beings really attach to the human body or human life as *pure*, emphasizing strongly their wealth, their position, their family’s status, their cleverness, their property, et cetera.
 Very naturally we create too strong an attachment to these things.
 That’s why Buddha emphasizes to consider the body as impure: in order to be free from the attachment to the human body.